purijatin/njexl_wiki/01-Language-Features.md

 ## Set & List Operations.
 Almost all the operators are overloaded to handle some tricky stuff - "+" can add lists.
 In the same way "-" can do a set minus.
 It also can do a multi set minus popularly known as list minus.
-The special operator "@" defines "in".
+The special operator "@" defines "in" it extends "=~" .
 That is :

     1 @ [ 1, 2, 3]   // would give you true.
     0 @ [ 1, 2, 3]   //  would give you false.